BiocomputeLab/paraSBOLv/README.md

 ## Support

 If you use this tool to create diagrams or as a basis for new software please cite the following paper.
-Without citations that demonstrate use, the support of this tool becomes difficult.
+Without citations that demonstrate use it becomes difficult to support this tool.

 `Clark C., Scott-Brown J. & Gorochowski T.E. "paraSBOLv: a foundation for standard-compliant genetic design visualisation tools" (in prep.)`